Hоw to Make a Mobile Conference or Event App: Features and Costs

-Any event mobile planning app must meet two main requirements: be informative and entertaining.
+Every event mobile planning app must meet two main requirements: be informative and entertaining.
 A News Feed can help to cope with both.

 On the one hand, it keeps users updated with the latest information on changes in the program and other announcements so they can’t miss anything important.

-When we’re talking about a deeper emotional connection of attendees with your event, it’s also reasonable to mention the matchmaking feature as an essential feature of your app.
-They’re usually used in apps that provide for a fast and intensive personal communication (like in speed dating apps, for example).
+When we’re talking about a deeper emotional connection of attendees with your event, it’s also reasonable to mention the matchmaking feature as an essential feature of your event app.
+They’re usually used in apps that provide for fast and intensive personal communication (like in speed dating apps, for example).

 The feature that lets users check who is also going to visit your event and start a chat conversation with them is a great addition to the mobile application as it connects people with similar interests.